holidayextras/holidayextras.github.com/_posts/2017-07-14-data-import.md

 On the agreed day we launched out of hours, with a colleague from Commercial on site to help us with testing.
 We developed a checklist as a guide covering both the technical and operational steps we needed to take for future launches.

 ### Logging, Alerting and Reporting
 Here is where SumoLogic has been an extremely valuable tool.
 We were able to log each part of the process so we could see how they were performing.
-This is key when moving to micro-services and pub/sub topics - if one step fails you want to quickly identify where, not waste minutes tracing it through the stack.
+This is key when moving to microservices and pub/sub topics - if one step fails you want to quickly identify where, not waste minutes tracing it through the stack.

 From SumoLogic we could also set up alerts when things failed, and report on the system performance at both micro- and macro-level.
 We set up performance dashboards that display system health, which are useful as we scale the data the system is handling.